-Carolyn Campagna Kleefeld Contemporary Art Museum Evolves in 2020
+Carolyn Campagna Kleefeld Contemporary Art Museum Building Evolves in 2020

-The Carolyn Campagna Kleefeld Contemporary Art Museum gets a makeover in 2020.
+Carolyn Campagna Kleefeld Contemporary Art Museum gets a makeover starting in 2020.
 As we undergo a significant site expansion, we create a series of off-site projects before an expanded and improved space is built.
 Get ready for new ideas, fresh projects, and unorthodox exhibition environments.
 We encourage your interaction, as community places become shared spaces that connect students with contemporary art.
 We envision arts integration activities that re-imagine education events as collaborative opportunities.
 By investing in engagement and multidisciplinary projects, we rethink what the word museum means, and what museums do.

 Along with activating city and campus spaces, our guided tours of the Outdoor Sculpture Collection continue in the new year.
 The growing Plugged-In: Classroom Connections Program, which expanded to the ABC School District in 2019, will also keep elementary school students engaged with its hands-on making and learning models in the classroom and on Cal State Long Beach campus.